 Have a question about Esther Myers Yoga Studio?
 Click on a question below to view the answer.

-or as a first time student you can purchase an unlimited classes and workshops pass for 1 week for $44.
+or as a first time student you can purchase an unlimited classes and workshops pass for 1 week for $45.
+Please pre register for themed class series.

-As a first time student you can purchase a 3 card class for $33 or an unlimited classes and workshops pass for 1 week for $44.
+As a first time student you can purchase a 3 card class for $35 or an unlimited classes and workshops pass for 1 week for $45.
 This will allow you to try out a few classes at a discounted rate, and help you to determine which class suits you best.
-Once you have finished the 3 class card or the week of unlimited classes and workshops, you can pay for the remaining weeks in the class of your choice at a pro rated cost, or you can purchase a 6, 10, or 20 class card and have the flexibility of changing the class that you take based on your schedule.
+Once you have finished the 3 class card or the week of unlimited classes and workshops you can purchase a 6, 10, or 20 class card and have the flexibility of changing the class that you take based on your schedule.
 The nature of our approach is such that you will accumulate knowledge in every class you attend and be fully part of the learning process, even when you participate only on a drop-in basis.

 In both the Beginner and Beginner/Intermediate classes we cover postures that are appropriate for beginner students.
 Over the course of a term the students learn and practise forward bends, back bends, twists and side bends as well as inversion preparations.
 Every student moves at their own pace and integrates the practice in the way that is most productive for their body.
 By definition, in the Beginner classes there is no expectation of any previous knowledge about the postures or our approach to yoga.
 As a first time student at the Studio we recommend that you try either a Beginner or a Beginner/Intermediate class.
 All of our teachers are accustomed to welcoming and integrating new students into their classes at any point in the term.
 You will receive the instruction that you need as a new student in order to feel comfortable in the class.